 The controller on wheels incorporates a built-in PC together with other electronic and photonic devices.
 Only a power cord, keyboard, mouse and display need to be connected to the controller box to make it completely operational.
 The device can easily be operated even by non-experts.
 It allows, through the built-in multimodality, extra features and combination of imaging capabilities for correlative microscopy which is not available until now.
 It is simple to use, and has the utility of a household appliance.
 Researchers can share the microscope; it is easily moveable and transportable between different locations.
 This novel capability is unique to the field, and serving a growing need.
 A modular and flexible product layout allows the user to upgrade the microscope at a later stage and ensures the researcher can add extra features over time on the same platform.

-Currently, you have the possibility to scan one sample in single-photon, two-photon and brightfield modality.
+Currently, you have the possibility to image in single-photon, two-photon and brightfield modality without changing the device.

 The user can freely choose between the built-in modalities (1P, 2P and brightfield) to image their samples with a broad spectrum of corresponding modalities.
 The options are limitless.
 They can then easily overlay/correlate images and process the multidimensional/multimodal data with our powerful software.

-Yes, one can use up to 4 PMT channels simultaneously.
-We typically use Semrock filters (long-pass dichroic and notch filters).
+Yes, one can use up to 4 PMT channels simultaneously with the appropriate bandpass and dichroic filters.

 Yes, we are using ScanImage as scan software.
 The lowest resolution mode is 64x64.

-Yes, there is the possibility to add a resonant scanner to the basic version.
+Yes, there is the possibility to add a resonant scanner.

-Our software enables the chose, independent of the modality, of any of the 4 positions on the turret.
-The Customer can mount any objective on any position and choose it independently.
+Our software allows to choose independently any of the 3 positions on the turret.
+The Customer can mount any objective on any position.

 There will be no re-alignment necessary.
-Our microscope will arrive turn-key out of the box.
+Our microscope will arrive turn-key at your facility.

 These modalities are optional.